nueverest/blowdrycss/readme.rst

 |
 | **0.1.4** -- Dropped support for py30, py31, and py32.
 Integrated tox to support testing of py27, py33, py34, and
   py35 environments.
 Fixed unicode issues that caused tests to fail with py27.
 |
+| **0.1.5** -- Integrated debug level logging settings.
+Fixed a logic error in tox_cleanup.py.
+Compressed
+  some of the user feedback.
+Created a new utility method make_directory().
+|

 Why the name blowdrycss?